 There is misleading interpretation of ‘odds ratio’, which is used interchangeably in the review with ‘percentage reduction in head injuries’.
 This exaggerates the predicted benefit of helmets and masks the fact that studies of this type are not truly predictive, being essentially the authors’ estimate of what proportion of the observed differences between two groups can be assigned to a single factor.
 Furthermore, the reviewed paper showing the least benefit from helmets is omitted from computation of odds ratio, thus again exaggerating benefit.”

 This “review” ignores contradictory studies, an indication of publication bias (the tendency to only include material supporting a predetermined conclusion).
 One of the study included in the review reported a higher accident rate and higher neck injuries for helmeted cyclists.
 That was ignored in the summary.

 This review also claimed that cyclists would need to increase their risk-taking four-fold to overcome the protection of helmets, another invalid claim refuted by an independent researcher.

 “Further delays in promoting the use of helmets will be measured in the number of lives ruined by the devastating consequences of preventable brain injury.”

 What is fascinating about this “research” is how it contradicts the fundamental limitations of polystyrene-based helmets, while ignoring real-world data from whole-population studies, where a large rise in helmet wearing did not show any benefit.
 Yet despite being biased and flawed, this “research” has been highly influential.

 Bell advertising in the Tour de France 2011

 Update July 2013

 In June 2013, the US government dropped its claim that helmets reduce 85% of head injuries, following a petition under the Federal Data Quality Act.
-It initially made the claim based on the 1989 research mentioned above, but had to admit that there was no credible basis for this claim.
+It initially made the claim based on the 1989 research mentioned above, but then admitted that there was no credible basis for this claim.